 - The Interview Process

 Be engaged, eager, and energetic during your interview.
 Expect to answer questions like, what can you do for more involvement outside your classroom?
-Interviewers may also ask if you have an interest in hosting a club or coaching a team.
+Interviewers may also ask if you are interested in hosting a club or coaching a team.
 At the end of the interview, ask meaningful questions but do not mention salary or benefits.
 If you happen not to get the teaching position, ask for feedback on your interview.
 Find out what you did well and what areas you can improve.